Private rental accommodation

 Advertise a vacancy

 If you have a house to rent or a vacancy in your flat that you would like to advertise to the UC community, you are welcome to complete a Request to Advertise Accommodation.
+This will be placed on the Accommodation Noticeboard located outside UCSA Offices, Undercroft, Puaka-James Hight Library.
+You are also invited to advertise on the UC Facebook Group "Flatmate Wanted/Room to Rent".

 The Tenants Protection Association can also give advice on the rights, interests and welfare of tenants in the Christchurch region.